Toggle: English / Spanish

 The main symptom is usually a small, non-painful lump beneath the skin.
 The lump is usually found on the face, neck, and trunk.
 It usually grows slowly and is not painful.

 If the lump becomes infected or inflamed, other symptoms may include:

 - Tender or sore skin

 - Warm skin in the affected area

-Grayish-white, cheesy, foul-smelling material may drain from the cyst.
+- Grayish-white, cheesy, foul-smelling material that drains from the cyst

-These cysts may occasionally become infected and form painful abscesses.
+Cysts may become infected and form painful abscesses.